 An Experience With Chilblains

-If chilblains last for a long time or disappear and then recur you should see a doctor, since they may have formed due to an underlying health problem.
-For example, people with diabetes or Raynaud's disease (also called Raynaud's syndrome, or simply Raynaud's) have an increased risk of developing chilblains.
-If a chilblain develops an ulcer or an infection it's important to see a doctor as soon as possible.
+If your chilblains last for a long time or disappear and then recur you should see a doctor, since they may have formed due to an underlying health problem.
+For example, people with diabetes, lupus, or Raynaud's disease (also called Raynaud's syndrome or phenomenon or simply Raynaud's) have an increased risk of developing chilblains.
+If a chilblain develops an ulcer or an infection due to a blister, crack, or scratches, it's important to see a doctor as soon as possible.